Azure/azure-sdk-for-python/sdk/monitor/microsoft-opentelemetry-exporter-azuremonitor/README.md

 Some of the key concepts for the Azure monitor exporter include:

-* [Opentelemetry][opentelemtry_spec]: Opentelemetry is a tool to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.
+* [Opentelemetry][opentelemtry_spec]: Opentelemetry is a set of libraries used to collect and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.

-* [Trace][trace_concept]: Trace can be thought of as a directed acyclic graph (DAG) of Spans, where the edges between Spans are defined as parent/child relationship.
+* [Trace][trace_concept]: Trace refers to distributed tracing.
+It can be thought of as a directed acyclic graph (DAG) of Spans, where the edges between Spans are defined as parent/child relationship.

-* [AzureMonitorSpanExporter][client_reference]: This is the object a user should first initialize to connect the namespace to send trace data.
+* [AzureMonitorSpanExporter][client_reference]: This is the class that is initialized to send tracing related telemetry to Azure Monitor.

 * [Exporter Options][exporter_options]: Options to configure Azure exporters.
 Includes connection_string, instrumentation_key, proxies, timeout etc.